 This webpage provides information regarding the current British human space flight campaign.
 It explains what can be done in terms of lobbying approaches to government, national space policy makers and relevant organisations in the UK.
 It also provides information about a possible low-cost approach to getting “Britons in Space”, via access to the International Space Station (ISS).

-The campaign is supported by a host of celebrities and scientists, including Brian Blessed, Myleene Klass, Harriet Scott, Sir Patrick Moore, Dr. Michael Foale, Prof Colin Pillinger and Dr Heather Couper.
+The campaign has been supported by a host of celebrities and scientists, including Brian Blessed, Myleene Klass, Harriet Scott, the late Sir Patrick Moore, Dr. Michael Foale, the late Prof Colin Pillinger and Dr Heather Couper.

 The BIS is delighted that in May 2009 the European Space Agency (ESA) appointed Major Tim Peake of the UK as a new “European” astronaut.
-Now Tim is to fly on Expedition 46/47 to the ISS in November 2015, via Soyuz 45S, which is excellent for the UK.
+Now Tim has flown on Expedition 46/47 to the ISS in December 2015, via Soyuz, which is excellent for the UK.

 However, despite being one of the world’s largest economies, the UK still has no large scale manned space presence or interest in human space industry activities.
 Although the UK does manufacture some unmanned satellites (via companies such as EADS Astrium and SSTL), there is still only a limited support to human space research or its related space infrastructure.